Our 43nd Year of presenting concerts in Mt. Gretna. Over 700 main stage concerts

 Hundreds of other concerts in Mt.
 Gretna:

-Over 1200 artists have performed at our concerts including: 37 Grammy winners and countless Grammy nominees, five MacArthur fellows, representatives of major orchestras including (but not limited to): New York Philharmonic, Philadelphia Orchestra, Metropolitan Opera Orchestra, Minnesota Orchestra, Cleveland Orchestra, Chicago Symphony, St. Paul Chamber Orchestra, Pittsburgh Symphony, Dallas Symphony, San Francisco Symphony, Los Angeles Philharmonic, Los Angeles Chamber Orchestra, Detroit Symphony, Seattle Symphony, St. Louis Symphony, Baltimore Symphony
+Over 1200 artists have performed at our concerts including: 44 Grammy winners and countless Grammy nominees, seven MacArthur fellows, representatives of major orchestras including (but not limited to): New York Philharmonic, Philadelphia Orchestra, Metropolitan Opera Orchestra, Minnesota Orchestra, Cleveland Orchestra, Chicago Symphony, St. Paul Chamber Orchestra, Pittsburgh Symphony, Dallas Symphony, San Francisco Symphony, Los Angeles Philharmonic, Los Angeles Chamber Orchestra, Detroit Symphony, Seattle Symphony, St. Louis Symphony, Baltimore Symphony.

 Artists have come from most states in the US, Canada, Japan, China, Korea, Spain, Bulgaria, Germany, Austria, France, Norway, Russia, Brazil, Romania, Ukraine, England, South Africa, the Caribbean, and other countries around the globe.
 Dozens have soloed with the orchestras above and performed in Carnegie Hall, Kennedy and Lincoln Centers, Disney Hall, Hollywood Bowl, Blossom Center and Severance Hall, Tanglewood Shed, Metropolitan Opera, Academy of Music and Verizon Hall, and many of the most prestigious recital halls overseas.
 All return home with stories and memories about Gretna.